nginx/unit-docs/source/configuration.rst

         see below.

     * - :samp:`script`
-      - Filename of a PHP script; if set, Unit uses this script to serve any requests to this application.
-Relative to :samp:`root`.
+      - Filename of a :samp:`root`-based PHP script that Unit uses to serve all requests to the app.

 The :samp:`index` and :samp:`script` options enable two modes of operation: